 If they do not love you for the person that you are, why do you love them?

 Maybe you are wanting to fill the lonely void within yourself and fear being alone.

 When you want someone who does not love you back, you put your happiness in the hands of others.

 You can hold yourself back in a dead-end relationship that goes no-where, staying stuck in denial in order to avoid the dreaded feelings of not being good enough and fear of being alone.

 If you let go of one-sided love, you can allow real love to enter your life and move on with your actual life, when you start giving love back to yourself.
 Break free from unrequited love so you can go for what you really want, and obtain real love in your life.

 Love comes when you love yourself and feel deserving of finding real love in your life, rather than settling for someone to escape the void within yourself.
 If you do not let go of unrequited love then you can not make room for real love to enter your life.

 Nancy Carbone is a relationship therapist works with those to assist them to let go of unrequited love.
 To contact Nancy, connect with her on her website.
-You can also follow her on social media for more articles.Back to Blog Home
+You can also follow her on social media for more articles or sign up on her newsletter for free advice and tips on relationship matters.Back to Blog Home